[Adopted 7-6-2009 by Ord. No. 40-09; amended in its entirety 1-2-2018 by Ord. No. 01-18]

 Funding opportunities for the purchase of clean energy and energy conservation technologies;

-Community-wide education related to clean energy and conservation;
+Community-wide education to residents, businesses, and institutions related to clean energy and conservation;

-Public/private partnerships to advance the cites energy and economic objectives and goals;
+Public/private partnerships to advance the City's energy and economic objectives and goals;

 Review an annual energy report prepared by the Energy Coordinator, which highlights Middletown's energy consumption and initiatives;